 And believe me, religion is a big business.

-Well, it can be, but I'm not sure I follow you, though.
+I'm not sure I follow you, though.

-Uh what government wants to take over religion?
+What government wants to take over religion?

 Oh, absolutely.

-If they can make laws and be able then to tax or penalize, as they will, if religions don't follow the laws they make, this they have now taken over that aspect of our private life.
+If they can make laws and be able then to tax or penalize, as they will, if religions don't follow the laws they make, they have now taken over that aspect of our private life.

-Uh what what I see more than that is actually the attempt to eradicate religion.
+What I see more than that is actually the attempt to eradicate religion.

-I get to why would you eradicate something you can make money off of?
+Why would you eradicate something you can make money off of?

 You eliminate the church.